econchick/interrogate/docs/index.rst

   Toggle color output on/off when printing to stdout.  [default: color]

+.. option:: --omit-covered-files

+  Omit reporting files that have 100% documentation coverage.
+  This option is ignored if verbosity is not set.  [default: ``False``]

 .. option:: -g, --generate-badge PATH

     Generate a `shields.io <https://shields.io/>`_ status badge (an SVG image) in at a given file